 Department of Neurology - Emory ALS Center

-Last Updated: July 10, 2025
+Last Updated: December 04, 2025

-The Emory ALS Center is part of the Emory Brain Health Center in Atlanta, GA.
+The Emory ALS Center is part of Emory Brain Health in Atlanta, GA.
 Led by Dr. Jonathan Glass, it is recognized nationally as a Treatment Center of Excellence by the ALS Association (ALSA) and is designated a Certified ALS Center by the Muscular Dystrophy Assocation (MDA).
 The Emory ALS Center is now one of the largest clinical centers for ALS in the United States.
 Its team approach to ALS care and research bridges multiple disciplines and departments.
 It is comprised of physicians, nurses, therapists, social workers, basic and clinical research scientists, students, fellows, and volunteers.

 Laboratory